Top Influential Political Scientists Today

 American Politics, Political Methodology

-Donald Philip Green is a quantitative methodologist at Columbia University.
+Donald Green is a political scientist at Columbia University who studies public opinion and political behavior.
 He earned a B.A. in political science and history at the University of California at Los Angeles, and an M.A. and Ph.D in political science at the University of California at Berkeley.
-He has been a scholar of quantitative research methodologies, with particular interests in voting, prejudice, rational choice theory, measurement of public opinion, and political party affiliation.
+He uses quantitative research methods, especially field experiments, to study voting, political party affiliation, campaign finance, prejudice, and mass media.

-His body of work includes over 100 scholarly publications, including Pathologies of Rational Choice Theory: A Critique of Applications in Political Science (written with Ian Shapiro), and Get Out the Vote: How to Increase Voter Turnout, (written with Alan Gerber).
+His body of work includes over 100 scholarly publications, including Partisan Hearts and Minds (written with Brad Palmquist and Eric Schickler) and multiple editions of Get Out the Vote: How to Increase Voter Turnout, (written with Alan Gerber).
+Many of his works discuss the promise and application of experimental research methods, including his textbook Field Experiments: Design, Analysis, and Interpretation, (written with Alan Gerber).

-He became a member of the American Academy of Arts and Sciences in 2003, served as director for Yale University’s Institution for Social and Policy Studies from 1996-2011.
-He became the John William Burgess Professor of Political Science at Columbia University in 2016 and was soon thereafter honored as a Faculty Advisor of the Year by the Graduate Student Council.
+He was elected to the American Academy of Arts and Sciences in 2003.
+He served as director for Yale University’s Institution for Social and Policy Studies from 1996-2011.
+He was appointed as the John William Burgess Professor of Political Science at Columbia University in 2016 and was soon thereafter honored as a Faculty Advisor of the Year by the Graduate Student Council.

 Hertie School of Governance